rust-lang/book/second-edition/src/ch01-02-hello-world.md

 the text `Hello, world!` to the screen, so we’ll do the same here!

 > Note: This book assumes basic familiarity with the command line.
 Rust makes
-> no specific demands about your editing, tooling, or where your code lives, so
+> no specific demands about your editing or tooling or where your code lives, so
 > if you prefer to use an integrated development environment (IDE) instead of
 > the command line, feel free to use your favorite IDE.
 Many IDEs now have some
 > degree of Rust support; check the IDE’s documentation for details.
 Recently,